A purchase order (PO) should be used whenever you order materials or services from a company or vendor. Download the PO form and use it for:

 - Put a check in the "confirming order" block so that when the vendor receives the PO, they will not duplicate the order.

 - Bring it to the Business Office.
-The business manager will sign it and a purchase order will be processed.
+The Business Manager, Purchasing Services will sign it and a purchase order will be processed.

 Prepaid POs should be used when an order requires payment before it will be processed.
 Examples include: